mrgoodsire/AgeofAshes/Session_Notes.md

 We walk for about a mile before we start to see a lantern.
 Hal and Fable go invisible and scout ahead.
 Hal sees how perfectly cylindrical the tunnel is and Hal notices a tripwire.
 By the lantern there are barrels and a desk; basically it's a workstation.
 Hal casts light on a rock, Fable disables the trap and Hal signals us to come forward.
 The torch was rigged to drop onto the explosive barrels.
 The tunnel would have partially caved in.
 It probably would have been more effective of people were coming from the other direction.

-Mo' looks over the workstation and the documents here are owned by Vox.
+Mo' looks over the workstation and the documents here are owned by Voz.

 ### Room loot

 - Breachill, outposts of liberty book - Mo'
 - Map with directions to Entrance to Alesta's Ring -> Guardian's Way - Mo'
 - Breachill outposts of secrets book - Mo'